Kashuab/mobx-depot/README.md

 ## Limitations

-As is common in early development, there are currently a slew of limitations that will be addressed in the future:
+As is common in early development, there are limitations that will be addressed in the future:

 - Only TypeScript supported
 - GraphQL Subscriptions are not supported
-- Object types cannot include the following field names: `set`, `selectedData`, `assign`, and `store` (see [issue #22](https://github.com/Kashuab/mobx-depot/issues/22))
-- Cache management is not implemented
-- Probably more things that I'm not aware of yet

 Looking for the docs?
 [View documentation](https://mobx-depot.dev)